ivatavuk/eigen_linear_mpc/README.md

-# Linear reference tracking MPC library using Eigen and OSQP QP solver
+# Linear reference tracking MPC library using Eigen and OSQP

 Linear reference tracking MPC library using Eigen linear algebra library, OSQP quadratic programming solver and the OsqpEigen wrapper for OSQP.